Activities Fair Day

 The team with the best time wins, but awards for Best Dressed and Most Spirited also are given.
 Music, dancing, games, giveaways, and a halftime competition round out the fun.

-One of UT Arlington’s newest traditions, this academic event welcomes new Mavericks and officially kicks off the academic year.
+One of UTA’s newest traditions, this academic event welcomes new Mavericks and officially kicks off the academic year.

 Held in Texas Hall the day before fall classes begin, it features remarks by the president, administrators, Student Congress president, and a distinguished faculty member.
 The MavsMeet AfterParty features live music, games, and food.